training course T&Cs

 - DPAS will process the names, attendance dates, job title, and place of work data of attendees, per its obligations to fulfil the terms of this contract.
-DPAS will maintain this data for 6 years after the course completion date, per industry best practice and the Limitations Act 1980.
+DPAS will maintain this data for a minimum of 6 years after the course completion date, per industry best practice and the Limitations Act 1980.
 This data will be processed on its CRM (provided by Arlo Software Ltd) for this purpose only.
 DPAS have a contract in place with this CRM provider.
 This data will also be shared with the trainer on the day of the course, who will have a contract with DPAS.
 To find out the identity of this trainer in advance of this information being shared, please contact firstname.lastname@example.org.

-- DPAS will process the payment details of the Client, through its website (hosted by Arlo Software Ltd) and using its accounting provider, Xero Ltd. DPAS will maintain a record of this payment for six years, per its legal obligations under the Limitations Act 1980.
+- DPAS will process the payment details of the Client, through its website (hosted by Arlo Software Ltd) and using its accounting provider, Xero Ltd. DPAS will maintain a record of this payment for a minimum of six years, per its legal obligations under the Limitations Act 1980.
 Card payment details will not be retained beyond immediate use in the payment gateway.
 Payment status will be held on Arlo CRM and accessed by those employees that need access to perform their roles for this purpose only.
 DPAS has a contract in place with Xero, whereby they and their sub-processors meet EEA standard adequacy arrangements.

 - DPAS will process information relating to attendee transport for parking reasons, disability (where required) and dietary requirements to organise the logistics of the course.
 DPAS will retain this information for up to a maximum of 30 working days post course completion.
 This data will be processed on Arlo CRM for this purpose only.
 For more information about this, please see the DPAS privacy notice.